Best Practices When Storing Wood Furniture to Avoid Damage

 Don’t Store in a Humid Environment

 Wood furniture should not be stored in a humid environment as too much moisture can cause it to swell, warp or rot.
-If you currently live in a humid environment, taking steps such as using a dehumidifier or storing wood furniture in a climate-controlled storage unit is necessary to protect the wood from damage.
+So for those asking “can I store wood furniture in my garage?” the answer is no you shouldn’t if you can avoid it.
+However, if you currently live in a humid environment, taking steps such as using a dehumidifier or storing wood furniture in a climate-controlled storage unit is necessary to protect the wood from damage.
+Storing furniture in non climate control can easily damage it.
 You can also seal it in plastic to help prevent moisture from seeping in.

 Use Furniture Covers